 In the state of Minnesota, a PA is licensed with the Board of Medical Practice.
 In Minnesota, and most other states, the PA must be NCCPA (National Commission on Certification of Physician Assistants) certified and hold a delegation agreement with a licensed physician.

 The clinical phase is completed in approximately 12 months.
 The clinical phase of the program is designed to effectively train students for practice by providing them with rotation experiences in different specialties and a variety of practice settings.
 To that end, each student will be required to complete rotations outside the metropolitan area.
-Each student is required to successfully complete clinical rotations in family medicine, pediatrics, women’s health, behavioral health, emergency medicine, internal medicine, surgery, and two elective rotations by choosing from various specialties.
-The clinical phase will culminate with a preceptorship that is designed to solidify the student’s skills and potentially place them in a setting that might be interested in recruiting a graduate PA.
-Clinical instructors include Physicians, Physician Assistants and other health care providers.
+Each student will gain clinical experience in family medicine, pediatrics, women’s health, behavioral health, emergency medicine, internal medicine, surgery, and various specialties.
+The clinical phase will culminate with a preceptorship that is designed to solidify the student’s skills.
+Clinical instructors include Physicians, PAs and other health care providers.

-A student will be required to complete the clinical phase at site(s) determined by the Program to provide the student with the best educational experience.
-Clinical rotation sites will be located throughout the state of MN and other cities in the 5 state area.
+A student will be required to complete the clinical phase at site(s) determined by the Augsburg PA Program to provide the student with the best educational experience.
+Clinical rotation sites will be located throughout the state of MN, locations in the 5 state area, and potentially beyond.

-The Augsburg PA program includes time away from the program at varying times which may or may not differ from the traditional breaks at Augsburg University; these breaks contribute to the overall 28 month length of the program.
+The Augsburg PA program includes time away from the program at varying times which may or may not differ from the traditional breaks at Augsburg University; these breaks contribute to the overall 27-month length of the program.

 PA Program Sample Calendar